Christianity and Judaism: Inter-faith relationship

 By the end of the first millennium, the Jewish population in the Christian lands had been decimated, expelled, forced into conversion or worse.
 Only a few small and scattered communities survived.

+Another such historian is Ivan Marcus.
+The section of his book Cultures of the Jews, "Jewish-Christian Symbiosis" deals with the relationship between Christians and Ashkenazi Jews.
+Marcus claims that the time is written off as a time of intolerance against Jews living in Europe.
+For Marcus times of persecution were rarities and few and far between.
+The two communities lived amongst each other and interacted socially on an everyday basis.
+They interacted at such a personal level both Christian and Jewish leaders thought that the other group would heavily influence their respective faiths.
+When persecution did occur however it was only the more drastic measures that stopped the close interactions between the two groups.
+Had the intense violence described in other sources been the standard for living condition of the Askkenazi Jews then they would not have survived the era let alone their culture which is the roots for many Jews today.

 There have also been non-coercive outreach and missionary efforts such as the Church of England's Ministry Among Jewish People, founded in 1809.

 For Martin Buber, Judaism and Christianity were variations on the same theme of messianism.
 Buber made this theme the basis of a famous definition of the tension between Judaism and Christianity: